 Incepted in 1912 with an aim to provide a natural reserve to the significant Elk herd of Jackson Hole along with many other endangered species around, the refuge today has become one of the rare places in the world to witness these beautiful animals in their own habitat.
 Apart from elk, there are various birds, fishes, bisons, deer and other animals being preserved and managed in this refuge daily.
 For travellers planning to visit, must go there in winters as that is the only time when the sanctuary comes alive with wildlife specially elks flocking the place.
 The elk refuge has been spread over an area of 24,700 acres and provides a fresh breath of air for tourists who wish to delve into nature’s beauty for a while and enjoy its quiet and placid magic.

-National Elk Refuge Information
+National Elk Refuge Travel Tips

 - Tickets for sleigh rides can be collected from Jackson Hole and Yellowstone Visitor Center.

 - Dawn and Dusk are best time for spotting an Elk.

 - Prices for activities such as sleigh rides may differ.
 Contact the respective authorities for more info.

 - Monday to Friday : 8 AM to 4:30 PM

 - From October 1- 9 AM to 5 PM daily.

 How to Reach National Elk Refuge